 All fermented foods such as yogurt and baked goods (bread, rolls, etc.) contain alcohol.
 But so do fruits and fruit juices.
 And alcohol levels are higher as the fruit ripens or as time passes before the fruit juice is consumed.

 Non-alcoholic beverages in the US must contain less than 1/2 of one percent alcohol by volume.
 However, in the UK, a de-alcoholised” beverage is 1/5 of one percent or less alcohol.

 A number of foods and beverages can have well over 1/2 of one percent alcohol.
 By that definition, they could then be considered “alcoholic!”

 Everyone produces alcohol within their bodies every day.
 They do so regardless of age, race, or religion.
 The rate can increase because of diet.
 But even if their religion forbids alcohol, they make it anyway.
 And they, like everyone else, will do so as long as they live.

-The process is endogenous ethanol production.
-And we may produce up to about one ounce of pure alcohol in a day.
-That’s equal to almost two drinks per day!
+In short, the process is endogenous ethanol production.
+As a result, we may produce up to about one ounce of pure alcohol in a day.
+That is equal to almost two drinks per day!

 As a result, eating non-alcoholic foods and our own alcohol production can sometimes register on a breathalyzer!

 II.
 Effect of Cooking on Alcohol: Still, Some Foods Contain Alcohol

 The US Department of Agriculture has prepared this chart to show how fast alcohol evaporates during cooking.